bgd-labs/aave-proposals-v3/src/20240924_Multi_UpgradeAllAaveInstancesTo32/UpgradeAllAaveInstancesTo32.md

 Stable debt has been off-boarded from Aave v3 for quite some time.
 What was remaining on the protocol code were merely artifacts that increased gas consumption and code size.
 Therefore the 3.2 release removes these artifacts in a backwards compatible way.

+_In addition to the upgrade itself, the proposal payload includes reimbursement of $76’000 denominated in GHO, to cover the cost of extra external security procedures incurred._

 ## Specification

 Aave 3.2 focuses on two main areas of the aave protocol: